 - As this code editor itself is customizable, it provides debugging support with breakpoints, call stacks, and interactive consoles.

-- It has a wide variety of features such as code debugging, code refactoring, Git support, Testing support, Terminal for inputting commands, customization (layout, fonts, icons, and colors).
+- It has a wide variety of features such as code debugging, code refactoring, Git support, Testing support, a Terminal for inputting commands, and customization (layout, fonts, icons, and colours).

 - As XD is vector-based, it allows users to sketch wireframes, mockups, and build interactive prototypes, as well as create high-fidelity designs for any screen.